ssocias/cassie_docs/source/get-requests.rst

 There are four GET endpoints for this profile screen, corresponding to the four subdivisions.
 Every endpoint contains the same basic profile data, followed by the subdivision-specific data.
 The basic profile data consists of a `Profile Object`_.

+.. warning:: Users may designate their Profile as private.
+If a User's profile is private, the "is_private" boolean will be ``true``.
+In this case, the server will only return `Profile Object`_ data (the value for the myCasties, frodads, groups, or stats dictionary will be returned as the string ``private``).
+The privacy applies to friends and non-friends alike.

 .. _Profile Object:

 **The Profile Object**